Skip to main content

 The Types of Commercial Drivers Licenses (CDLs)

 U.S. Federal regulations require a CDL if you are operating a vehicle weighing 26,001 pounds or more, transporting 16 passengers or more, or transporting hazardous materials across state lines.
-Before running a commercial vehicle outside of your home state, you should visit your state’s .gov website, determine whether or not you qualify for any exemptions, and ensure that you are fully compliant.
+There are three CDL classifications to ensure drivers are appropriately trained and qualified to operate vehicles of varying sizes, weights, and purposes.

 Following are the three different classifications of CDLs:

-Class A: This classification permits drivers to operate a motor vehicle with a gross combination weight rating (GCWR) of 26,001 pounds or more and towing equipment with a gross vehicle weight rating (GVWR) of 10,000 pounds or more.
+Class A: The most popular CDL is Class A. This classification permits drivers to operate a motor vehicle with a gross combination weight rating (GCWR) of 26,001 pounds or more and towing equipment with a gross vehicle weight rating (GVWR) of 10,000 pounds or more.
 This license class permits freight hauling using dry van, flatbed, and reefer trailers with more than one axle.
 With this truck driving license, you can cross state lines and operate along the interstate.
+With the Class A CDL, you’re permitted to operate any vehicle covered under either a Class B or Class C and to drive a Class 8 truck.
 This class is best for people looking for an over-the-road (OTR) career with high earning potential and job security.

 Class B: This classification permits drivers to operate a single vehicle with a gross combination weight rating (GCWR) of 26,001 pounds or more and trucks with a detached towed cargo vehicle weighing less than 10,000 pounds.
-A Class B truck driver can only haul freight with a single axle trailer within state lines.
 This class is best for people looking for local trucking jobs within the service or utility industries.

 Class C: This classification is required for drivers operating commercial vehicles weighing less than 26,001 pounds or a truck towing another vehicle that weighs fewer than 10,000 pounds.
 Additionally, if the operator has the correct endorsements, they can operate vehicles designed to transport at least 16 passengers (including the driver) or to carry hazardous material.
 This class suits those wanting to operate school buses, airport limousines, small hazmat vehicles, etc.

-The 13 Steps to Getting Your Commercial Driver’s License
+The CDL for Dummies 13 Steps to Getting Your Commercial Driver’s License

 1. Be at least 21 years of age (at least 18 years of age to drive intrastate).